 There are so many things we need and want to do and it just doesn’t seem like there are enough hours in the day.

-The more you are aware of this and regularly reflect on how you spent your time, the more likely you are to start making small shifts to remove old, repetitive habits and open up time in your life for the things you really want.
+The more you are aware of this and regularly reflect on how you spend your time, the more likely you are to start making small shifts to remove old, repetitive habits and open up time in your life for the things you really want.